Skizzygy/Setting-Up-osTicket/README.md

 <img src=https://github.com/user-attachments/assets/1583fc28-38fc-4580-9cb6-3ddf0162aeb5 />
 <br/>
 <br/>
 Fill in the boxes with the information you need to put in.
 At the bottom for Database Settings, for the MySQL Database, enter osTicket.
-Username can be anything you'd like, and Password will be the password you set whenever you installed 'mysql-5.5.62-win32.msi', then click install at the bottom of the screen. <br/>
+The username can be anything you'd like, and the password will be the password you set whenever you installed 'mysql-5.5.62-win32.msi', then click install at the bottom of the screen. <br/>
 <img src=https://github.com/user-attachments/assets/3610fddc-6e18-45a0-941c-49c77dc7a3e6 />
 <br/>
 <br/>